vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Chores to catch up on

-### Getting back on top of personal finances and contract work (April 2026)
+### Finances, taxes, and contract work mini-backlog (July/August 2026)

-I have been somewhat irregular with personal finances and contract work stuff, and my goal for April 2026 is to catch up with the one-month backlog for balances data entry and catch up with contract work data entry.
+I largely caught on on finances, taxes, and contract work backlog in April/May 2026.
+But then I picked up a complex workstream on the day job starting late May 2026, and this led me to build another smaller backlog.
+The surge portion of the complex workstream wrapped up with the end of June 2026, so I expect to return to a focus on finances, taxes, and contract work backlog in July/August 2026.

-### Health stuff (Q2 2026 and Q3 2026)
+### Health stuff (Q3 2026)

 See [here](https://github.com/vipulnaik/diet-exercise-health/blob/master/notes/todo-list.md).

-### Electronics stuff (likely Q2 2026 as Q1 it'll be harder to schedule due to winter crunch)
+### Electronics stuff (likely Q3 2026)

 - [ ] Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery
 - [ ] Do periodic electronics disposal (used non-rechargeable batteries, electric gadgets)

 ## Devops stuff

-#### MediaWiki upgrades (Q2 2026)
+#### MediaWiki upgrades (Q4 2026)

-I should do a round of MediaWiki upgrades in Q2 of 2026, and also make sure the upgrade process is as streamlined as possible.
+I should do a round of MediaWiki upgrades in Q4 of 2026, and also make sure the upgrade process is as streamlined as possible.

-### Digital will (likely Q3 2026)
+### Digital will (likely Q4 2026)

 After the more cleaned-up state I create with the server migration, I'd like to revisit my digital will and restructure it in a way that